 As Melissa and I woke up on 10/1, ready to celebrate our 9th wedding anniversary, I could have never fathomed that this date that had grown to become such a special milestone of love and happiness would soon also take on a whole new earth shattering significance – the day we learned that she had Leukemia.

 The news buckled my knees, literally sucked the breath out of my lungs in a way I hadn’t felt since exactly nine years earlier when I first saw her walking down the aisle.
 Shock gave way to disbelief and then fear.
 Anchored by Melissa’s bravery, those feelings were soon pushed aside to make way for a new view our family has adopted – “Melissa WILL beat this, so let’s band together to fight and methodically, step-by-step knock this cancer out”.
 Since then, she’s been charging forward with resolute strength and good spirits, even during some really tough days.
-Hospitalized at UCSF since 10/14, she’s nearing the end of the first phase of chemotherapy, which she’s handled like a boss!
-But moving forward we need to ask for your help for the next step – she can’t do this one alone.
+Hospitalized since 10/14/21, she’s nearing the end of the first phase of chemotherapy, which she’s handled like a boss!
+But moving forward she needs a stem cell donor– she can’t do this one alone.

-After chemo, Melissa needs a Bone Marrow Transplant to send this Leukemia packing for good and CURE her.
-We need to find a matching donor who can save her life.
+After chemo, Melissa needs a stem cell Transplant to send this Leukemia packing for good and CURE her.
 Only 30% of patients are able to find a suitable donor within their family – the remaining 70% need to search for an unrelated donor between the ages of 18-44 somewhere out there.
 Could it be you?
 Ethnicity is a determining factor, so our best chance of finding a match is by searching the Filipino community.
 However, it is still possible to match with donors from different ethnic backgrounds.
 If you’re willing, it’s easy to join the registry – a simple cheek swab that’s sent to you in the mail.
 Should you be a match, the donating process is often barely more intensive than that of giving blood.
-You may match with Melissa, or one of the other 30,000 people in the US diagnosed annually with life threatening blood diseases like Leukemia.
+You may match one of the other 30,000 people in the US diagnosed annually with life threatening blood diseases like Leukemia.
 You can save a life and ensure that Leukemia isn’t the end for another person and family out there, but just a chapter in a long story yet to be written.

 1. Please consider joining the registry.